 13. The Luck of the Irish

 Born with an underdeveloped leg and an oversized paw, Duke the Irish retriever struggled to walk from puppyhood on.
-Enter CBM, a product development and manufacturing company in the UK that designs and builds "bespoke medical devices."
+Enter CBM, a research company established by the University of Wales Trinity Saint David, which designs and builds "bespoke medical devices."

 Using scans of Duke's leg, a team of CBM employees partnered with an orthopedic surgeon and Duke's foster dad to model and print several prosthetic prototypes.
 Drawing on feedback from the patient himself, engineers dialed in the fit, that balanced the load across the limb, and rounded out the device with internal foam cushioning, a vacuum cast elastomeric foot, and tactile grip so he could navigate all manner of surfaces.